 Our Fraternity and Sorority Chapters have missions that are deeply rooted in providing service to others.
-For example during 2017-18, the 16 social and professional Chapters and their governing councils, participated in more than 1,500 community events, spending more than 6,500 hours engaged in service.
-Some of their activities included bell ringing for the Salvation Army, walking dogs and cleaning cages for the Dubuque Humane Society, taking a number of disabled people on a hunting weekend, highway clean up, tutoring, city hall auditorium cleaning, hosting bingo/spa day/caroling at senior centers, donating blood, donating food to the food pantry, raking leaves, shoveling snow and much more.
+For example during 2018-19, the 16 social and professional Chapters and their governing councils, participated in more than 1,500 community events, spending more than 6,000 hours engaged in service.
+Some of their activities included bell ringing for the Salvation Army, walking dogs and cleaning cages for the Dubuque Humane Society, taking a number of people with special needs on a hunting weekend, highway clean up, tutoring, city hall auditorium cleaning, hosting bingo/spa day/caroling at senior centers, donating blood, donating food to the food pantry, raking leaves, shoveling snow and much more.

 The Office of the Registrar supports the mission of the University of Wisconsin-Platteville by providing the campus with: